-This paper presents a mechanism where key texts in the logs are designated as events and mapped onto binary values.
-These binary information are the input to the prediction engine.
+This paper (preprint \cite{cite_preprint_anon_training_classifier}) presents a mechanism where key texts in the logs are designated as events and mapped onto binary values.
+This binary information is the input to the prediction engine.
 Each failure to be predicted as output is represented as a one-hot vector.
-These binary information are used to build a neural network (NN) based multi-class classifier for failure prediction. \emph{To train this classifier, an artificial data set is constructed using random sampling, pattern repetition and genetic algorithm (steps) \cite{cite_genetic_algorithms_survey} without any knowledge about the actual data which is kept private.} The \emph{argmax} of softmax output layer of the classifier is the predicted failure.
-To prioritize the failures based on business needs, a MCDM mechanism, viz., Analytical Hierarchical Process (AHP), is used to assign weights to failures.
-Both the weights (a vector) and the probabilities of softmax layer (also a vector) are passed through a shape preserving filter to reduce their variances.
+This binary information is used to build a neural network (NN) based multi-class classifier for failure prediction. \emph{To train this classifier, an artificial data set is constructed using random sampling, pattern repetition, and steps from the genetic algorithm (GA) \cite{cite_genetic_algorithms_survey} without any knowledge about the actual data which is kept private.} The \emph{argmax} of the softmax output layer of the classifier is the predicted failure.
+To prioritize the failures based on business needs, an MCDM mechanism, viz., Analytical Hierarchical Process (AHP), is used to assign weights to failures.
+Both the weights (a vector) and the probabilities of the softmax layer (also a vector) are passed through a shape-preserving filter to reduce their variances.
 The \emph{argmax} of the product of corresponding elements of the two filtered vectors is the prioritized predicted failure.
 Results show that the proposed model predicts failures with high accuracy. \emph{Note that the mapping of the text events to the binary values can be kept private by the product/data owners.
-Also, the mapping from one-hot vector to the actual failure can be kept private.
-Thus, the prediction mechanism works on completely anonymously mapped binary information and their sequences (in time), without looking into the actual data, and hence helps in data privacy (Fig. \ref{fig_public_failure_pred_private_data_inkscape}).} For real time failure prediction, logs are parsed through a time based sliding window parser to look for events, they are mapped to binary values (by product/data owners) in the private domain and then passed to the public domain NN based multi-class classifier for failure prediction.
+Also, the mapping from a one-hot vector to the actual failure can be kept private.
+Thus, the prediction mechanism works on completely anonymously mapped binary information and their sequences (in time), without looking into the actual data, and hence helps in data privacy (Fig. \ref{fig_public_failure_pred_private_data_inkscape}).} For real-time failure prediction, logs are parsed through a time-based sliding window parser to look for events, they are mapped to binary values (by product/data owners) in the private domain and then passed to the public domain NN-based multi-class classifier for failure prediction.